david-rc-dayton/clj-predict/README.md

 # clj-predict

+*A work in progress; frequent changes to the API are likely.*

 The *clj-predict* library consolidates functions for satellite ephemeris propagation and other space maths.
 To use *clj-predict* with your [Leiningen](http://leiningen.org/) project, include the following in the